Types of area networks – LAN, MAN and WAN

 Local Area Network (LAN) –

-Data transmits at a very fast rate as the number of computers linked are limited.
-By definition, the connections must be high speed and relatively inexpensive hardware (Such as hubs, network adapters and Ethernet cables).
-LANs cover smaller geographical area (Size is limited to a few kilometers) and are privately owned.
+Data transmits at a very fast rate as the number of computers linked is limited.
+By definition, the connections must be high speed and relatively inexpensive hardware (Such as hubs, network adapters, and Ethernet cables).
+LANs cover a smaller geographical area (Size is limited to a few kilometers) and are privately owned.
 One can use it for an office building, home, hospital, schools, etc. LAN is easy to design and maintain.
-A Communication medium used for LAN has twisted pair cables and coaxial cables.
+A Communication medium used for LAN has twisted-pair cables and coaxial cables.
 It covers a short distance, and so the error and noise are minimized.

 Metropolitan Area Network (MAN) –

 MAN or Metropolitan area Network covers a larger area than that of a LAN and smaller area as compared to WAN.
-It connects two or more computers that are apart but resides in the same or different cities.
+It connects two or more computers that are apart but reside in the same or different cities.
 It covers a large geographical area and may serve as an ISP (Internet Service Provider).
-MAN is designed for customers who need a high-speed connectivity.
-Speeds of MAN ranges in terms of Mbps.
+MAN is designed for customers who need high-speed connectivity.
+Speeds of MAN range in terms of Mbps.
 It’s hard to design and maintain a Metropolitan Area Network.

 Wide Area Network (WAN) –

-WAN’s data rate is slow about a 10th LAN’s speed, since it involves increased distance and increased number of servers and terminals etc. Speeds of WAN ranges from few kilobits per second (Kbps) to megabits per second (Mbps).
+WAN’s data rate is slow about a 10th LAN’s speed since it involves increased distance and increased number of servers and terminals etc. Speeds of WAN ranges from a few kilobits per second (Kbps) to megabits per second (Mbps).
 Propagation delay is one of the biggest problems faced here.
-Devices used for transmission of data through WAN are: Optic wires, Microwaves and Satellites.
-Example of a Switched WAN is the asynchronous transfer mode (ATM) network and Point-to-Point WAN is dial-up line that connects a home computer to the Internet.
+Devices used for the transmission of data through WAN are Optic wires, Microwaves, and Satellites.
+An example of a Switched WAN is the asynchronous transfer mode (ATM) network and Point-to-Point WAN is a dial-up line that connects a home computer to the Internet.